techniccontroller/wordclock_esp8266/README.md

 ## Remark about the WiFi setup

 Regarding the Wifi setting, I have actually implemented two variants:
 1. By default the WifiManager is activated.
 That is, the word clock makes the first time its own WiFi (should be called "WordclockAP").
-There you simply connect to the cell phone and you can perform configuration of the WiFi settings conveniently as with a SmartHome devices (Very elegant 😊)
+There you connect from a cell phone to `192.168.4.1`* and you can perform configuration of the WiFi settings conveniently as with a SmartHome devices (Very elegant 😊)
 2. Another (traditional) variant is to define the wifi credentials in the code (in secrets.h).
     - For this you have to comment out lines 230 to 251 in the code of the file *wordclock_esp8266.ino* (/\* before and \*/ after)
     - and comment out lines 257 to 305 (/\* and \*/ remove)
+(* default IP provided by the WifiMAnager library.)

+## Resetting the wifi

+You can clear the stored wifi credentials and restart the wifi setup described above with these steps:
+1. Open the settings panel in the web UI.
+2. Enable 'Reset Wifi' slider.
+3. Save settings.
+4. LED test should be performed.
+5. Disconnect and reconnect the power.
+Wifi credentials were removed.
+Setup should be restarted.
+Resetting the wifi credentials does not delete uploaded files.

 ## Remark about Logging